-Welcome to the Faculty of Humanities & Social Sciences research webpage.
-The Faculty is research focused, meaning our staff publish in leading academic journals, as evidence of the quality of our work.
-We also utilise that expertise to address important societal challenges, through policy focused research, by engaging with government and civil society and by bringing our research to a wider audience through the media.
-We have led externally funded research projects for the EU, the Irish Government, the Irish Research Council, NGOs and charities.
+Our staff publish in leading international and national academic journals, with leading book publishers, and in diverse creative fora.
+We utilise this expertise to address important societal challenges, through policy focused research, by engaging with government and civil society and by bringing our research to a wider audience through the media.
+Staff in the Faculty have led externally funded research projects for the EU, the Irish Government, the Irish Research Council, NGOs and chartiies.
 Finally and crucially our students have access to leading experts in their chosen fields of study, strengthening the teaching and learning experience at DCU.

 This website also provides some preliminary information about our postgraduate research programmes and links to our individual Schools, all of whom have their own postgraduate research pages.
 The Faculty of Humanities & Social Sciences at DCU provides a stimulating research environment for postgraduate scholars at Ph.D and Masters levels, in a wide range of disciplines within the five Schools.